 11- Are these people the type of customers who are likely to become repeat customers?
 If so, why?

-Don’t think about the above questions as a way to rule out starting a business, they may actually lead you be become even more creative and innovative about your new venture. usually what happens is that answering these questions opens up new insights and potential opportunities for you.
+Don't think about the above questions as a way to rule out starting a business, they may actually lead you to become even more creative and innovative about your new venture. usually what happens is that answering these questions opens up new insights and potential opportunities for you.
 To get some further insight, have someone you trust answer these questions too, they might have some suggestions you never thought of.